kwyxz/steamdeck/README.md

 ### Xemu & Xenia

 I am providing update scripts for both emulators.
 See Applications/xemu and Applications/xenia for details.
 The `update-all.sh` script will update both.

-### EmulationStation-DE

-Set the theme to "Epic Noir (kw)" to enjoy my settings.
-My theme is based heavily on the ES-EpicNoir theme that comes with Emudeck but you don't need to have it installed for the "Epic Noir (kw)" theme to work.
-Almost all systems have been reconfigured from the defaults and are now set in `/home/deck/.emulationstation/custom_systems/es_systems.xml`.
-Several systems were added to the default settings:
- - Nintendo 64DD (games in `/home/deck/Emulation/roms/64dd/`)
- - Sammy Atomiswave (games in `/home/deck/Emulation/roms/atomiswave`)
- - Capcom CPS-1 (games in `/home/deck/Emulation/roms/cps1`)
- - Capcom CPS-2 (games in `/home/deck/Emulation/roms/cps2`)
- - Capcom CPS-3 (games in `/home/deck/Emulation/roms/cps3`)
- - Sega Model 1 (games in `/home/deck/Emulation/roms/model1`)
- - Sega Model 2 (games in `/home/deck/Emulation/roms/model2`)
- - Sega Model 3 (games in `/home/deck/Emulation/roms/model3`)
- - Sega Naomi (games in `/home/deck/Emulation/roms/naomi`)

-I did remove various templates I was not interested in from the original theme.
-So if too many things are missing for your setup, you can go back to ES-EpicNoir, no hard feelings.
-The gamelists are full of pre-fetched Metadata, but you'll need to scrape the rest of the Media (boxarts, videos, etc).
+Xenia seems to not like having to switch between Proton versions.
+If Xenia gives you a blank screen, clear the cache.

 ### Helper Scripts

-In the scripts/ folder you will find some helper scripts that will assist dealing with EmulationStation and roms / media files.
+In the `scripts/` folder you will find some helper scripts that will assist dealing with EmulationStation and roms / media files.

 The `fix-shaders-vertical.sh` script heavily uses MAME to find out what arcade games (cps1/cps2/naomi) use a vertical monitor in order to set FBNeo / Flycast and shader options appropriately.
 MAME doesn't need it as MAME automatically rotates the screen (and does not use the HyperSpaceMadness shaders).
 NOTE: newer versions of FBNeo / HSM attempt to do this rotation automatically and may cause issues.